microsoft/qsharp/katas/content/multi_qubit_gates/index.md

 $$\big(\alpha\ket{0} + \beta\ket{1}\big) \otimes \big(\gamma\ket{0} + \delta\ket{1}\big) = \alpha\gamma\ket{00} + \alpha\delta\ket{01} + \beta\gamma\ket{10} + \beta\delta\ket{11}$$

-If we apply the $CZ$ gate to it, with the first qubit as the control and the second as the target (or vice versa), we get the following state, which can no longer be separated:
+If you apply the $CZ$ gate to it, with the first qubit as the control and the second as the target (or vice versa), you get the following state, which can no longer be separated:

 $$\alpha\gamma\ket{00} + \alpha\delta\ket{01} + \beta\gamma\ket{10} - \beta\delta\ket{11}$$